i-on-project/core/docs/api/write/insertClassSectionEvents.md

   - all properties which are not included in the **required** bullet are optional

 ## Properties
-The following sections will define each property of the JSON object.
-All of these properties must be included in the root of the JSON object.
+Each subsection is named after a property which will have to be included in the root of the JSON object, unless it is marked with **optional**.

-A request which includes additional properties which have not been defined in this document will be rejected (`400`).
+Properties marked with the quote "consult [#Constants](#constants) for the available values" will have a fixed number of values which clients have to pick from the [#Constants](#constants) section.

 ### `school`
 * *object* type